 January 16, 2003 – The Service published a finding that the overall magnitude of threats to the frog is high and that the overall immediacy of these threats is imminent.
 Despite concluding that listing the frog as an endangered species is warranted, the Service placed the species on the candidate list, claiming that Endangered Species Act listing is “precluded” by higher-priority listing actions.
 The Center filed a second lawsuit challenging the delay of Endangered Species Act protection.

 2004 – The District Court ruled in favor of the Service and dismissed the Center’s lawsuit.
 The Center filed an appeal with the U.S. Ninth Circuit Court of Appeals.

 2005 – The Center filed a lawsuit challenging the Service’s delay of Endangered Species Act protection for 225 candidate species, including the mountain yellow-legged frog.
-The outcome of the lawsuit could affect the frog’s listing status.

 2006 – The Court of Appeals ruled in favor of the Center and ordered the Service to comply with its legal obligation under the Endangered Species Act and again consider whether Sierra Nevada mountain yellow-legged frogs deserve listing as a protected species.

 June 25, 2007 – The Service again determined that the listing of the Sierra Nevada mountain yellow-legged frog was warranted but “precluded.”

 June 22, 2010 – In response to our petition, the California Fish and Game Commission recommended that the state formally evaluate the status of the mountain yellow-legged frog and consider listing the species as endangered or threatened under the California Endangered Species Act.